United States Department of Veterans Affairs

 Health concerns?

-If you are concerned about health problems associated with exposure to CARC paint during military service, talk to your health care provider or local VA Environmental Health Coordinator.
+If you are concerned about health problems associated with exposure to CARC paint during your military service, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.

-Veterans may be eligible for VA disability compensation benefits and health care benefits for health problems associated with exposure to CARC paint during military service.
+Veterans may file a claim for disability compensation for health problems they believe are related to exposure to CARC paint during military service.
+VA decides these claims on a case-by-case basis.
+File a claim online.